 Baby Boomers: 1946-1964

 Whether it was a spontaneous reaction to world peace, or just something "in the water," English-speaking countries (US, Canada, Australia and New Zealand) experienced a strange spike in birth rates just after WWII - hence the term "Baby Boomers."
-The term applies to approximately 76million Americans born between 1945-64 who marked the beginning of dramatic social change.
+The term applies to approximately 76 million Americans born between 1945-64 who marked the beginning of dramatic social change.

 Noise induced hearing loss

 This is the generation that witnessed the birth of Rock and Roll.
-Baby Boomers weren't subjected to the same type of noise-induced hearing loss of the previous generation, but their loud music definitely destroyed some inner ear hair cells.
+Baby Boomers weren't subjected to the same type of noise-induced hearing loss (NIHL) of the previous generation, but their loud music definitely destroyed some inner ear hair cells.
 Their parents would no doubt argue that it destroyed a few brain cells, too.

-Boomer Hearing aid technology
+Boomer hearing aid technology

 Along with the stream of social consciousness, hearing aid development was progressing, too.
 Transistor hearing aids were smaller, required less battery power and had less distortion than vacuum tube hearing aids.
 Although Boomers were too young to use transistor hearing aid technology when it was developed in 1948, we have this generation to thank for their diligence in perfecting it.

 Baby Boomers grew up with Lee Majors as the Six-Million-Dollar Man and Lindsay Wagner as the Bionic Woman.
-As a result, today's Boomer is comfortable having knee and hip replacements, Lasik eye surgery, and wearing practically invisible digital hearing aids with Bluetooth technology that connect wirelessly to all of their favorite personal electronic devices.
+As a result, today's Boomer is comfortable having knee and hip replacements, Lasik eye surgery, and wearing practically invisible digital hearing aids with Bluetooth technology that connects wirelessly to all of their favorite personal electronic devices.
 It seems this generation truly believed the "we can rebuild him" phrase they heard on their television every week.

 Generation X: 1965-1983